SarahGrevy/SarahGrevy/README.md

 - 👋 Hi, I’m @SarahGrevy, an aspirering data journalist at Columbia University School of Journalism.
-- Feel free to email me job offers: sgg2140@columbia.edu
+- If you feel like chatting or offering me a job: sgg2140@columbia.edu